Maintenance of IEEE Standards

 Can a revision ballot consist of only changes to update the normative references and the bibliography?

 Yes, a revision can consist of only changes to normative references and the bibliography.
-However, during the Sponsor ballot, revision procedures apply (i.e., the entire document is open to comments and changes).
+However, during the Standards Association ballot, revision procedures apply (i.e., the entire document is open to comments and changes).

-Will Sponsors and Working Groups have access to any comments that were received during previous reaffirmation or stabilization ballots conducted prior to 1 January 2012?
+Will Standards Committee and Working Groups have access to any comments that were received during previous reaffirmation or stabilization ballots conducted prior to 1 January 2012?

 Will this process be submitted for approval by ANSI?